 In the last couple of years, I’ve really tried to make exercise more of a team thing.
 I’ve given everyone in the office gym memberships.
 In addition to that, we do group sessions with a personal trainer twice a week.
 There are about eight or nine of us who do that and it has been going for a couple of years.
 It started with us deciding we wanted to do Tough Mudder as an office.
 I figured if we’re going to do it, we might as well do it properly and get fit, so for the last couple of years we have been very consistent, which has been great.
 We’re training as a group and get to do something outside of the office.
 We are all feeling better and eating healthier as well.

 We all have 1st Street water bottles and are drinking more water.
 A few of our staff have trialled standing desks and that’s something we are looking to roll out across the office.

 Was there a turning point when you decided you needed to focus on your health?

 A few years ago, I was working beyond midnight every night.
 I’d fill up my drawer with junk food just to keep me going.
 Those are all things I’ve had to cut out or cut back on.

 There have been days and sometimes weeks in the past when I haven’t been happy at work or at home.
 I was working harder every year and each year was getting busier.
 The money became completely irrelevant.

-When I realised I wasn’t happy I decided to pull back on the work hours and distribute more business throughput the office and delegate.
+When I realised I wasn’t happy, I decided to pull back on the work hours and distribute more business throughout the office and delegate.

 I certainly feel like I’m in a far better place mentally than I was a few years ago.
 I also want to spend more time working on the business, rather than in it.
 Part of that is supporting the health and mental wellbeing of my staff.